 Android Native Development Kit vs React Native

-Developers should use the NDK when they need to optimize performance for compute-intensive tasks like game engines, signal processing, or physics simulations, or when porting existing C/C++ codebases to Android meets react native is widely used in the industry and worth learning.
+Developers should use the NDK when they need to optimize performance for compute-intensive tasks like game engines, signal processing, or physics simulations, or when porting existing C/C++ codebases to Android meets use react native when you need to develop cross-platform mobile apps quickly with a single codebase, particularly for teams already skilled in react and javascript, as seen in startups like discord for their mobile clients.
 Here's our take.

 Android Native Development Kit